lablup/backend.ai/docs/gsg/overview.rst

 API KeyPair Registration
 ------------------------

-For managed, best-experience service, you may register to our cloud version of Sorna API service instead of installing it to your own machines.
+For managed, best-experience service, you may register to our cloud version of Backend.AI API service instead of installing it to your own machines.
 Simply create an account at `cloud.sorna.io <https://cloud.sorna.io>`_ and generate a new API keypair.
 You may also use social accounts for log-ins such as Twitter, Facebook, and GitHub.